Search This Blog

 What is a successful meeting?

 Meetings are everywhere.
-External meetings, internal meetings, individual meetings, group meetings, team meetings, daily sprints, sprint reviews, retrospectives, etc.
+External meetings, internal meetings, individual meetings, group meetings, team meetings, daily sprints, sprint reviews, retrospectives, etc. Then, there are governance meetings, steering committee meetings, change control board meetings, etc.

 If follow up meetings are proving to be action owners not providing updates or providing vague updates, then it is time to evaluate if the right owner was identified or if the owner is capable and having bandwidth.
 Identify escalation paths if necessary.
 Of course, this is true when that action item is still applicable.
-If a solution is identified or closure is recommended, then it is also important to ensure collaborative commitment and if any additional follow up would be required now or later.
+If a solution is identified or closure is recommended, then it is also important to ensure collaborative commitment and if any additional follow-up would be required now or later.

 Would you look at your meetings and evaluate if your meetings are successful?
 What other criteria would you add outside of meeting etiquette to evaluate the outcome of a meeting?